 - (1) CITES lists in its Appendices species which international trade threatens or might soon threaten with extinction.
 (See below for more on the Appendices.)
 Arguably it can also list species which international trade threatens with serious diminution anywhere in their range.
-(See above and below for more on this.) - (2) CITES can threaten and impose trade sanctions on signatory countries which do not obey the rules which the Appendices impose. - (3) CITES can instigate research programmes to monitor international trade (legal and illegal) in endangered species, but it must raise special funds to do so.
+(See above and below for more on this.) - (2) CITES can threaten and recommend trade sanctions on member states which do not obey the rules which are set out in the Convention. - (3) CITES can instigate research programmes to monitor international trade (legal and illegal) in endangered species, but it must raise special funds to do so.
 (See CITES Funding for more on that.) - (4) CITES can encourage other agencies to fund poor countries to implement CITES rules.
-This is called 'capacity building'. - (5) CITES can sponsor delegates from poor countries to attend the Conferences of the Parties (CoPs) which are the senior decision-making bodies of CITES. - (6) CITES can partner with other bodies to deploy synergies and avoid wasted overlaps and competition.
+This is called 'capacity building'. - (5) CITES can sponsor delegates from poor countries to attend meetings of the Conference of the Parties (CoPs) which are the senior decision-making bodies of CITES. - (6) CITES can partner with other bodies to deploy synergies and avoid wasted overlaps and competition.